juychen/juychen.github.io/docs/4_Batch/BatchQueue.md

 ---

-## Setup Batch Compute Envirionment
+## Setup Batch Compute Environment

 We can return back to the home page of Batch at: [https://us-east-2.console.aws.amazon.com/batch/home](https://us-east-2.console.aws.amazon.com/batch/home).

 - Select "Job queues" on the left panel
-- Select "Create" to creat a new job queue
+- Select "Create" to create a new job queue

 ![Image](../../src/img/Batch/Batch-queue1.jpg)

-- Name you job queue to "job-queue-userxxx" accodring to your user name.
+- Name your job queue to "job-queue-userxxx" according to your user name.

 ![Image](../../src/img/Batch/Batch-queue2.jpg)

-- Select you compute environment to "spot-ce-userxxx" which you created in the previous step
+- Select your compute environment to "spot-ce-userxxx" which you created in the previous step

 ![Image](../../src/img/Batch/Batch-queue3.jpg)

-- Select "Create" to creat a new job queue
+- Select "Create" to create a new job queue

 <div class="code-example" markdown="1">